Ravenports/rvn-format/programs/README.md

     -v, --verbose

         Enable verbose output.
 By default, all options that don't write to standard out are silent by default.
+This option is mutually exclusive with -q.

+    -q, --quiet

+        Disable all output, including error messages.
+This option is mutually exclusive with -v.

+    -t, --touch

+        For extraction mode (-x) only.
+When --touch is in effect, the file modification times are left as the current time rather than setting them to the modification time stored in the archive.

     The filename argument is required.
 It is the file being checked by xrvn.
 ```